elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The key and value must be strings for storage objects.
-If they were of any other type, like a number or an object, it automatically gets converted to a string.
+If they were of any other type, like a number or an object, it automatically converts to a string.
 We can also use JSON to store objects, and it is also possible to stringify the whole storage object, e.g., for debugging purposes.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />